GoodarzMehr/SimBEV/README.md

 ## About

 SimBEV is a configurable and scalable synthetic driving data generation tool based on the CARLA Simulator.
-It supports a comprehensive array of sensors and incorporates information from various sources to capture accurate bird's-eye view (BEV) ground truth alongside 3D object bounding boxes to enable a variety of perception tasks, including BEV segmentation and 3D object detection.
+It supports a comprehensive array of sensors and incorporates information from various sources to capture accurate bird's-eye view (BEV) and 3D semantic occupancy ground truth alongside 3D object bounding boxes to enable a variety of perception tasks, including BEV segmentation, 3D semantic occupancy prediction, and 3D object detection.
 SimBEV is used to create the SimBEV dataset, a large collection of annotated perception data from diverse driving scenarios.

 ![collage](assets/CollageV2.png)